 - Attend eight sessions of 1.5 hours each.

 Being a facilitator is an incredible opportunity.
 As a facilitator you must be committed to the program, be willing to engage students in challenging conversations, and be willing to learn from the program.
 Qualified facilitators should be in their third year of undergraduate education or above, be female NU students, and be in good standing with the Office of Student Conduct and Conflict Resolution.
-To apply to be a facilitator for the Spring 2013 semester, please click here (note you may need to log in to Orgsync first).
 You and your co-facilitator will lead eight (8) Women’s Leadership sessions with a small group of 8-12 women.
+If you are interested in applying to serve as an Women's Leadership Facilitator for Spring 2014, fill out the registration form here.
+For more information, please contact Hayley Haywood at email@example.com or Kyndra Angell at firstname.lastname@example.org.

 Roles and Responsibilities of Facilitators: